ZettaScaleLabs/zenoh-flow-cxx/README.md

 ```

 This will:
+1. generate the rust library that wraps the Zenoh-Flow APIs,
+2. call `cxxbridge` to generate the bindings needed by Zenoh Flow, in particular the header file `include/wrapper.hpp` and the source file `src/wrapper.cpp`,
-1. "patch" the header file `include/operator_wrapper.hpp`,
+3. "patch" the header file `include/wrapper.hpp`,
-2. compile the Rust code located under the `vendor/operator_wrapper` folder and generate a static library `liboperator_wrapper.a`,
+4. compile the Rust code located under the `vendor/wrapper` folder and generate a static library `libwrapper.a`,
-3. compile the C++ wrapper code,
+5. compile the C++ wrapper code,
-4. compile the operator,
+6. compile the operator,
-5. link everything together producing `build/libcxx_operator.dylib` (`.so` on Linux).
+7. link everything together producing `build/libcxx_operator.dylib` (`.so` on Linux).

 The `libcxx_operator` library can then be loaded by Zenoh Flow!